juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/preamble/installation.rst

                before installing the library.

             .. danger::
-               You could break your system or create annoying conflicts by using :file:`sudo`.
+               You could break your system or create annoying conflicts by using :file:`sudo` to install Python packages.
                Check |sudo|_ to learn more.

             .. tip::
                It is a good practice to isolate your Python |environment|_ (i.e., using :file:`venv` to create virtual environments).